charlesrocabert/Evo2Sim/README.md

 ### 9.5.
 Phylogeny viewer <a name="phylogeny_viewer"></a>
 This page displays the current phylogenetic tree, as well as some phylogenetic properties through time (number of nodes, common ancestor age, ...).

-### 9.6.
-Parameters viewer <a name="parameters_viewer"></a>
-This page displays the parameters file used to create the simulation, as well as a short description of parameters usage.

 ## 10. Examples <a name="examples"></a>